Someone is threatening to share my nudes

 Don’t give into their threats

-Collect any evidence of the threats and accounts involved as this will help if you need to make a report to eSafety or the police.
-For more information read our advice on collecting evidence in cases of image-based abuse and sextortion.
+Take screenshots of the threats and accounts involved because this evidence will help if you decide to make a report to eSafety or the police.
+For more information read our advice on collecting evidence.

 Review your privacy settings